Archive for Alerts

 Important Information: Digital Banking Upgrade

-On September 26, AllCom Credit Union will launch our new Digital Banking Platform that will replace our current Online Banking and Mobile Banking systems.
-Our new Digital Banking Platform provides enhanced functionality and an optimized experience both mobile app and online users.
+AllCom Credit Union has launched our new Digital Banking Platform, replacing our prior Online Banking and Mobile Banking systems.
+Our new Digital Banking Platform provides enhanced functionality and an optimized experience for both mobile app and online users.
 Among the new features, you will find improvements to our e-alert options, more convenient eStatement availability, easier ways to manage your account, as well as new security features.

 After the upgrade on September 26, it will be necessary for you to re-enroll.
 You can enroll either from our website www.allcomcu.org or by downloading the new Mobile Banking app.
 Note: The current mobile banking app will not function after the upgrade on September 26.